IonLanguage/Ion/README.md

 1. **Simplicity**.
 The language should be simple, or as powerful as the programmer wishes.
 This means that some symbols and patterns are optional and infered by the compiler.

+2. **Fully managed**.

-2. **Flexible**.
+3. **Flexible**.
 The language should contain tools and shortcuts to make the programming experience smooth, not rigid.
 Pipes are the best example of a planned feature that will add flexibility in the development environment.

 An example usage of pipes: